jameshaydon/lawvere/README.md

 ### The Categorical Abstract Machine

-Lawvere has a compiler to an categorical virtual machine.
+Lawvere has a compiler to a [Categorical Abstract Machine](https://www.sciencedirect.com/science/article/pii/0167642387900207).
 Again not all features are supported yet.

 Compiling the `sum` function above (called on an empty list) produces: